Spaaaacccee/flex/docs/Evaluation Plan.md

 The client was given a mock project and associated tasks to complete with some other users.
 The client and users was able to complete all tasks successfully.

 The client and other users were then given an online survey to feedback on their experience.

+The criteria are above are based on the evaluation criteria in Part A. They are combined and added to for easier judgement.

 See above for details.